ljyljy/Project-1/README.md

 (use 2 function to simplifiy the code)

-1. Use api to increase the dataset contents (not done go through geo map if possible)

-2. Time series analysis compared by revenue, voting rating and number of movie
+1. Time series analysis compared by revenue, voting rating and number of movie

 a.
-Analysis most successful season in the year (Month) (done)
+Analysis most successful season in the year (Month)

 b.
 Analysis releasing time periods, adjusted for inflation (70s, 80s, 90s) (not necessary to present)

-3. Directors and actors (only finish actors part)
+2. Directors and actors (only finish actors part)

 a.
-Most appearances (done for data collect)
+Most appearances

 b.
-Revenue and rating (done for data collect)
+Revenue and rating

 c. genres related for famous actors and directors (done for actors and deleted stan lee)

-4. Genres related (done for data collection)
+3. Genres related (done for data collection)

 a.
-Classify highest rated movies by genre (done)
+Classify highest rated movies by genre

 b.
-Average and total revenue by genres (done)
+Average and total revenue by genres

-5. vote rating related
+4. vote rating related

-a. compare vote rating and number of movies (normal distribution) (done)
+a. compare vote rating and number of movies (normal distribution)

-b. linear regression between total voting number and profit (done)
+b. linear regression between total voting number and profit

-6. Keywords related (done)
+5. Keywords related

 a.
 Most-used keywords

 b. keywords compared with rating and profit

-7. correlation between each factors for heatmap (done)
+6. correlation between each factors for heatmap

 Possible source for such data